 Share their thoughts\ questions\ impressions of the video in the comments space

-Have a discussion with their fellow students (reply to their peers' comments and questions)
+Have a discussion with their fellow learners (reply to their peers' comments and questions)

 Summarize the new content in their Personal Notes, and then share what they have learned with fellow learners (teach them, or share insights on the new content)